macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 70: November 20, 2018

+**Today's Progress**: #R3D69 Only a few things left to be fixed at the nycgrfilmfestival.com.
+Practicing Objects and Clases at #Hackerrank.
+More kata today: "Factorial Factory", "Basic Calculator" & "The reject() function" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 2,570 @ Codewars - 3 hours of study

 ## Day 69: November 19, 2018

 **Today's Progress**: #R3D69 Lots of work on nycgrfilmfestival.com today.
 Practicing Objects and Clases at #Hackerrank.
 More kata today: "Factorial Factory", "Basic Calculator" & "The reject() function" #Codewars #100DaysOfCode #javascript.